Campylobacter jejuni: Disease

 Campylobacteriosis is an infectious disease caused by bacteria of the genus Campylobacter.
-In most people who become ill with campylobacteriosis, symptoms develop within two to five days of exposure to the organism and illness typically lasts seven days following onset.
-Infection with C. jejuni usually results in enteritis, which is characterised by abdominal pain, diarrhea, fever, and malaise.
-Diarrhea itself can vary in severity from loose to bloody stools.
-The disease is usually self-limiting.
-However, it does respond to antibiotics.
+In most patients presenting with campylobacteriosis, symptoms develop within two to five days of exposure to the organism and illness typically lasts seven days following onset.
+Infection with C. jejuni typically results in enteritis, or inflammation of the small intestine, which is characterized by abdominal pain, voluminous diarrhea (often bloody), fever, and malaise.
+Individuals infected with this bacteria can experience a prodromal phase of symptoms for the first 1 to 3 days, in which the more severe portion of the disease occurs.
+The prodromal phase presents with symptoms including rigors, high fever, body aches, and dizziness.
+Other than the prodromal phase, the acute diarrheal phase of enteritis usually lasts around 7 days, however abdominal pain can persist for weeks afterward.
+The disease is usually self-limiting; however, it does respond to antibiotics.
 Severe (accompanying fevers, blood in stools) or prolonged cases may require erythromycin, azithromycin, ciprofloxacin, or norfloxacin.
 Fluid replacement via oral rehydration salts may be needed and intravenous fluid may be required for serious cases.
 Possible complications of campylobacteriosis include Guillain–Barré syndrome and reactive arthritis.